-As discussed previously, in past years, the City has transferred funds from the General Fund to eliminate the negative cash position in the Golf Fund.
-The City did not make a transfer in fiscal year 2020 due to the permanent closure of the golf course in January 2020.
-After all wind down costs were captured the City transferred \$3,622,481 in capital assets to the General Fund which includes \$182,708 of accumulated depreciation in fiscal year 2021.
-The City's General Fund balance decreased by \$4,737,224 as compared with the prior year, leaving the General Fund with an ending fund balance of \$5,701,276.
-The majority of the decrease (69.06%) is attributed to major roads projects totaling \$3,271,648.
-Of the ending General Fund balance amount \$705,957 represents prepaid items and is nonspendable.
-The City Council has committed portions of fund balance as follows: 1) \$578,062 for capital projects, 2) \$84,365 for greenway beautification, and, 3) \$758,056 for economic development.
-Assigned for use in the future budget is \$642,226 which includes various street repairs and projects.
-The remaining unassigned fund balance is \$2,790,926.
+The City's General Fund balance decreased by \$2,296,342 as compared with the prior year, leaving the General Fund with an ending fund balance of \$3,404,934.
+The majority of the decrease (90.05%) is attributed to significant investment in road maintenance projects totaling \$2,067,802.
+Of the ending General Fund balance amount \$743,040 represents prepaid items and is non-spendable.
+The City Council has committed portions of fund balance as follows: 1) \$1,252,800 for purchases of services and street improvements, 2) \$113,165 for greenway beautification, and, 3) \$835,003 for economic development.
+Assigned for use in the future budget is \$460,926 which includes various street repairs and projects.
+The remaining unassigned fund balance is \$0.

 The Recreation Center Fund is strictly dedicated to the center's revenues and expenses.
 Revenues are generated through a 1⁄4 cent general sales tax and user fees.
-The Recreation Center Fund reported an ending fund balance of \$0.
-Of this balance, prepaid items totaling \$0 are reported as non-spendable while the remaining \$0 is reported as restricted.
-It is the City's policy to make a transfer from the General Fund to zero out any deficiency in Recreation Center ending fund balance. \$415,674 was transferred for this purpose in fiscal year 2021.
-As predicted prior to building the recreation center, sales tax receipts are intended to be sufficient to cover debt service.
-User fees, although not adequate to cover operating expenditures, are set at a price point affordable for the vast majority of city residents and reviewed annually.
+The Recreation Center Fund reported an ending fund balance of \$299,759.
+Of this balance, prepaid items totaling \$0 are reported as non-spendable while the remaining \$299,759 reported as committed for recreation center expenses.
+It is the City's policy to make a transfer from the General Fund to zero out any deficiency in Recreation Center ending fund balance.
+No such transfer was necessary this year.

 The Special Allocation Fund reports activities related to the City's Arnold Commons and Crossroads TIF projects.
 Revenues are received from incremental property and sales tax generated within the project area.
 These funds are then used to retire the related project debt.
-The Special Allocation Fund reported an ending fund balance of \$4,764,540 or an increase of \$140,665 or approximately 3.04% above last year.
+The Special Allocation Fund reported an ending fund balance of \$3,760,856 or a decrease of \$1,003,684 or approximately 21.07% below last year.
 All of this amount is restricted for debt service.
 In December 2016, the City refunded the Series 2009 Triangle TIF bonds and issued Series 2016 bonds in the amount of \$27,674,501 for the Arnold Commons TIF project.
-As of August 2021, \$17,529,501 remains outstanding on the Series 2016 bonds.
+As of August 2022, \$14,784,501 remains outstanding on the Series 2016 bonds.
 In October 2009, notes in the amount of \$3,319,555 were issued for the Arnold Crossroads TIF project.
 Additional notes in the amount of \$3,000,000 were issued May 2011 for the Arnold Crossroads Sub-Area #1 TIF project.
-As of August 2021, \$0 remains outstanding on the Arnold Crossroads and \$1,691,273 on the Arnold Crossroads Sub-Area #1 projects.
+As of August 2022, \$0 remains outstanding on the Arnold Crossroads and \$1,533,770 on the Arnold Crossroads Sub-Area #1 projects.